 The Board has not undertaken a formal analysis of the implications of the risks associated with the Corporation's compensation policies and practices.
 However, the charter of the Corporate Governance Committee requires that the chair of the Corporate Governance Committee pre-approve any trading by officers, and oversee any trading by directors, in securities of the Corporation.
-Further, in July 2014, the Corporation adopted a written policy restricting directors and executive officers from purchasing financial instruments, or entering into agreements or other transactions, that are designed to hedge or offset a decrease in market value of equity securities of the Corporation granted as compensation or held, directly or indirectly, by directors and officers.
+Further, the Corporation maintains a policy restricting directors and executive officers from purchasing financial instruments, or entering into agreements or other transactions, that are designed to hedge or offset a decrease in market value of equity securities of the Corporation granted as compensation or held, directly or indirectly, by directors and officers.

 The Corporation's Human Resources department provides the Nomination and Compensation Committee with internal and external reports on the structure and competitiveness of the Corporation's overall compensation program, including executive compensation.
-On an annual basis, the Nomination and Compensation Committee is provided a detailed review of the estimated and actual results of performance measures.
+Periodically, the Nomination and Compensation Committee is provided a detailed review of the estimated and actual results of performance measures.